Fabi-svg/KIT-VR_and_accessibility/1_Literature/Literature_links.md

     Charles D. Goldman, ARCHITECTURAL BARRIERS: A PRESPECTIVE ON PROGRESS, 5 W. New Eng.
 L. Rev. 465 (1983), http://digitalcommons.law.wne.edu/lawreview/vol5/iss3/8

-### The perspective of children and youth: How different stakeholders identify architectural barriers for inclusion in schools
+### 3 _ The perspective of children and youth: How different stakeholders identify architectural barriers for inclusion in schools

-#### Abstract
+- Abstract <br>
     Recent inclusive policies are promoting the involvement of individuals with disabilities in identifying barriers that limit their full participation and inclusion in public spaces.
 The present two studies explored the contributions provided by different stakeholder groups in the identification of architectural barriers in elementary and secondary schools.
 In each school, the principal, special education resource teacher and a student independently identified architectural barriers using an observational walkthrough method.
 The first study consisted of 29 schools where the student evaluator had a physical disability and the second study consisted of 22 schools where the student evaluator did not have a disability.
 The results of both studies showed that students identified the greatest number of barriers and principals the least.
 The type and location of identified barriers are explored and the conclusions are examined in relation to person-environment congruence.
 The results highlight the efficacy of youth involvement and provide support for collaborative assessments that equitably involve all stakeholders in inclusive environmental assessments.
-#### Keywords
+- Keywords <br>
-Inclusive environmental assessmentChild and youth participationChildren with disabilitiesArchitectural barriersAccessibilitySchools
+    Inclusive environmental assessment, child and youth participation, children with disabilities, architectural barriers, accessibility, schools.
-#### Citation
+- Citation <br>
     Pivik, Jayne.
 (2010).
 The perspective of children and youth: How different stakeholders identify architectural barriers for inclusion in schools.
 Journal of Environmental Psychology.
 510-517. https://www.researchgate.net/publication/222824936_The_perspective_of_children_and_youth_How_different_stakeholders_identify_architectural_barriers_for_inclusion_in_schools

+    Pivik, J. R. (2010).
+The perspective of children and youth: How different stakeholders identify architectural barriers for inclusion in schools.
+Journal of Environmental Psychology, 30(4), 510–517. doi:10.1016/j.jenvp.2010.02.005

-### Public space without architectural barriers as friendly and accessible for people with disabilities
+### 4 _ Public space without architectural barriers as friendly and accessible for people with disabilities

-#### Abstract
+- Abstract <br>
     Accessible public space for people with disabilities is the space where there are no barriers that prevent them from normal functioning in a given place.
 In this paper, there was collected a number of examples of most common barriers and design guidelines needed to plan or transform space into the accessible one.
 There was also described type of barriers and factors that affect on the accessibility of the public space.
-#### Keywords
+- Keywords <br>
-universal design; designing for disabled; accessibility; public space; architectural barriers
+    Universal design, designing for disabled, accessibility, public space, architectural barriers, common barriers examples, design guidelines, plan or transform, type of barriers, factors that affect accessibility.
-#### Citation
+- Citation <br>
     Rawski, K. (2017).
 Public space without architectural barriers as friendly and accessible for people with disabilities.
 Teka Komisji Architektury, Urbanistyki I Studiów Krajobrazowych, 13(2), 45-52. https://doi.org/10.35784/teka.1700

 ### Beyond Architectural Barriers: Building a Bridge Between Disability and Universal Design